Peeyush-04/CompetitiveEdge/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/Peeyush-04/CompetitiveEdge)
 ![GitHub last commit](https://img.shields.io/github/last-commit/Peeyush-04/CompetitiveEdge)

 Welcome to the **Competitive Programming C++ Template**!
-This repository, maintained by [Peeyush-04](https://github.com/Peeyush-04), provides a modular and reusable C++ template designed for competitive programming.
-Whether you're debugging locally or submitting to online judges like Codeforces or USACO, this template offers flexibility and efficiency to streamline your coding process.
+This repository, maintained by [Peeyush-04](https://github.com/Peeyush-04), offers a modular and reusable C++ template designed to streamline your coding process for competitive programming.
+Whether you're debugging locally or submitting your solution to online judges like Codeforces or USACO, this template provides flexibility and efficiency for all your contest needs.

 ---

 ## Features

-- **Conditional Debugging**: Provides performance metrics (time, memory) and output comparison for local testing when enabled.
+- **Conditional Debugging:**
+  Toggle local debugging to display performance metrics (execution time, memory usage) and compare output against expected results.

-- **Automatic I/O Redirection**: Switches between file-based I/O for local testing and standard `cin`/`cout` for online judges.
+- **Automatic I/O Redirection:**
+  Seamlessly switch between file-based input/output for local testing and standard `cin`/`cout` for online submissions.

+- **Minimal Design:**
-- **Minimal Design**: Lightweight and optimized for quick submissions to online platforms.
+  A lightweight template optimized for quick coding and fast submissions on various online platforms.

-- **USACO Support**: Compatible with USACO-style file input/output for local practice.
+- **USACO Support:**
+  Built-in compatibility for USACO-style file input/output, making local practice easier and more efficient.

 ---

 ## Directory Structure

+- **`template.cpp`**
-- **`template.cpp`**: The core template file for both local development and online submissions.
+  The main template file that includes all core functionalities for both local development and online submissions.

+- **`debug.h`**
-- **`debug.h`**: Optional debugging utilities, activated only for local testing with a specific compilation flag.
+  An optional header providing debugging utilities, enabled only when compiling with the local debug flag.

-- **`test/`**: Folder containing:
+- **`test/`**
+  Contains:
-  - `test.in`: Input file for local testing.
+  - `test.in` – Sample input file for local testing.
-  - `test.out`: Output file generated during local runs.
+  - `test.out` – Output file generated during local execution.
-  - `test-expected.out`: Expected output file for comparison during debugging (optional).
+  - `test-expected.out` – (Optional) Expected output for verifying correctness.

 ---

 ## How to Use

 ### Local Development

-1. **Compile with Debugging**:
+1. **Compile with Debugging Enabled:**
    ```bash
    g++ -DLOCAL_DEBUG template.cpp -o program
    ```
-   - Ensure `debug.h` is in the same directory as `template.cpp`.
+   Make sure that `debug.h` is located in the same directory as `template.cpp`.

-2. **Set Up Test Files**:
+2. **Prepare Your Test Files:**
-   - Place input data in `test/test.in`.
+   - Place your input data in `test/test.in`.
-   - Optionally, add expected output to `test/test-expected.out` for validation.
+   - (Optional) Provide expected output in `test/test-expected.out` for result comparison.

-3. **Run the Program**:
+3. **Run Your Program:**
    ```bash
    ./program
    ```
-   - Output is saved to `test/test.out`.
-   - Debug information (execution time, memory usage, and output comparison) is printed to the console.
+   Your output will be written to `test/test.out` and detailed debug information (like execution time and memory usage) will be displayed in the console.

 ### Online Judge Submission

-1. **Prepare the Code**:
+1. **Prepare the Code:**
    - Open `template.cpp`.
-   - Comment out or remove the `#include "debug.h"` line.
+   - Comment out or remove the `#include "debug.h"` line to disable local debugging features.
-   - Modify the `solve()` function to implement your problem-specific logic.
+   - Implement your problem-specific solution inside the `solve()` function.

-2. **Submit**:
+2. **Submit Your Code:**
-   - Copy-paste the modified `template.cpp` into the online judge’s submission interface.
+   - Copy the modified `template.cpp` into your online judge’s submission interface.
-   - The template uses `cin`/`cout` by default when no local files are detected.
+   - The template uses standard `cin`/`cout` when local debugging is disabled.

 ---

 ## Customization

+- **Problem-Specific Logic:**
-- **Problem-Specific Logic**: Update the `solve()` function in `template.cpp` with your solution code.
+  Update the `solve()` function in `template.cpp` with your solution code for each contest problem.

+- **Additional Headers:**
-- **Additional Headers**: Add required `#include` directives to the "Common Includes" section of `template.cpp`.
+  Include any extra libraries you need in the "Common Includes" section of `template.cpp`.

+- **Global Variables:**
-- **Global Variables**: Define any necessary globals above the `solve()` function in `template.cpp`.
+  Define any necessary global variables above the `solve()` function.

 ---

 ## Contributing

-We welcome contributions to enhance this template!
+Contributions are welcome!
 To get involved:
-- Open an issue to report bugs or suggest features.
+- Open an issue to report bugs or suggest improvements.
-- Submit a pull request with your improvements.
+- Submit a pull request with your enhancements or fixes.

 Visit the [Issues page](https://github.com/Peeyush-04/CompetitiveEdge/issues) to start contributing.